mabyre/ObsidianPublished/README.md

 Fortunately it's not every day that we come across something so useless !

 I swear I wrote pages with Obsidian that I never managed to transfer them here !

+I'm going to keep two Obsidian one with Git Publisher for publishing public things and another with Obsidian git on a private github repo for private things